Thomas Aquinas: Quarrelsome second Paris regency (1269–1272)

-Late career and cessation of writing (1272–1274)
+Late career, cessation of writing, and death (1272–1274)

-In 1272, Thomas took leave from the University of Paris when the Dominicans from his home province called upon him to establish a studium generale wherever he liked and staff it as he pleased.
+In 1272 Thomas took leave from the University of Paris when the Dominicans from his home province called upon him to establish a studium generale wherever he liked and staff it as he pleased.
 He chose to establish the institution in Naples and moved there to take his post as regent master.
 He took his time at Naples to work on the third part of the Summa while giving lectures on various religious topics.
-He also preached to the people of Naples every day in Lent, 1273.
-These sermons on the Commandments, the Creed, the Our Father, and Hail Mary were very popular.
+He also preached to the people of Naples every day in Lent of 1273.
+These sermons on the Ten Commandments, the Creed, the Our Father, and the Hail Mary were very popular.

-Thomas has been traditionally ascribed with the ability to levitate.
+Thomas has been traditionally ascribed with the ability to levitate and as having had various mystical experiences.
 For example, G. K. Chesterton wrote that "His experiences included well-attested cases of levitation in ecstasy; and the Blessed Virgin appeared to him, comforting him with the welcome news that he would never be a Bishop."

-It is traditionally held that on one occasion, in 1273, at the Dominican convent of Naples in the chapel of Saint Nicholas, after Matins, Thomas lingered and was seen by the sacristan Domenic of Caserta to be levitating in prayer with tears before an icon of the crucified Christ.
+It is traditionally held that on one occasion, in 1273, at the Dominican convent of Naples in the chapel of Saint Nicholas, after matins, Thomas lingered and was seen by the sacristan Domenic of Caserta to be levitating in prayer with tears before an icon of the crucified Christ.
 Christ said to Thomas, "You have written well of me, Thomas.
 What reward would you have for your labor?"
 Thomas responded, "Nothing but you, Lord."